Skip to content

 • Florida courts have repeatedly distinguished mold-caused damage from water-caused damage with mold as a byproduct.

-Why mold claims are commonly underpaid
+Why are mold claims commonly underpaid?

 1. Everything lumped under the mold sublimit.
 The carrier applies the $10,000 cap to drywall, flooring, cabinetry, and contents that were damaged by water, not by mold.
 A careful breakdown frequently doubles or triples the recovery.